Mindanao Advice

 Killing Time in Cebu

-Our trip to Cebu came up because I needed to attend a CFO seminar in order to get a certificate that allows me to leave the country.
-After buying the air tickets, my schedule was changed on short notice, and my husband, his son Edvard and I had to wait in Cebu for three days.
-Staying in Cebu as in any large Philippine city is a hide-and-seek game from heat, noise, and pollution and taking shelter in malls, restaurants, and bars.
+Our trip to Cebu came up because I needed to attend a CFO seminar to get a certificate that would allow me to leave the country.
+After buying the air tickets, my schedule was changed on short notice, and my husband, his son Edvard, and I had to wait in Cebu for three days.
+Staying in Cebu, as in any large Philippine city, is a hide-and-seek game from heat, noise, and pollution and taking shelter in malls, restaurants, and bars.

-We arrived in Cebu a little past lunch so we decided to “hide” in a place near our hotel, Hala Paella, inside Robinsons Cybergate along J. Llorente St. I ordered the Seafood one, while my hubby and son ordered Lechon Paella and Chorizo Paella.
-The serving was quite enough and the price was a little over 100 pesos each not including the drinks.
+We arrived in Cebu a little past lunch, so we decided to “hide” in a place near our hotel, Hala Paella, inside Robinsons Cybergate along J. Llorente St. I ordered the Seafood one, while my hubby and son got Lechon and Chorizo Paella.
+The serving was quite enough, and the price was a little over 100 pesos each, not including the drinks.
 The food was good and a pleasant surprise in the jungle of fast food places.

-On our first night in Cebu, we went to a Mexican restaurant, Maya.
+On our first night in Cebu, we visited a Mexican restaurant, Maya.
 It was a nice place with a fine dining ambiance.

 We ordered chips and salsa, quesadillas, chicken and beef fajitas, and mango cheesecake for dessert.
 The food was good and on the more expensive side of the scale.

-Trivia: Renowned French winemaker Thierry and British wine industry rebel Guy created the Fat Bastard almost by accident.
-It started out as an experiment Thierry had been doing in the back of his cellar, leaving a barrel “on the lees.”
-He didn’t know what to expect, but when the friends tried the wine Thierry exclaimed… “Now zat iz what you call PHET bast-ard!”
+Trivia: Renowned French winemaker Thierry and British wine industry rebel Guy created the Fat Bastard almost accidentally.
+It started as an experiment Thierry had been doing in the back of his cellar, leaving a barrel “on the lees.”
+He didn’t know what to expect, but when the friends tried the wine, Thierry exclaimed… “Now zat iz what you call PHET bast-ard!”
 The very British expression perfectly described the wine’s wonderful color and ROUND, rich palate.

-Before heading to our hotel, the men went for some drinks at a beer and wine cellar called The Distillery where I met Satan Gold, a beer from Belgium.
+Before heading to our hotel, the men went for some drinks at a beer and wine cellar called The Distillery, where I met Satan Gold, a Belgian beer.

-The evening was spent on German Haus to test out some of their European dishes, Jägersnitzel, and different sausages.
+The evening was spent at German Haus to test out some of their European dishes, Jägersnitzel, and different sausages.
 My hubby got a fried cheese (Camembert) with raspberry jam and toast.

 Another night was spent at an Irish Pub near our hotel.
-However, I got a little sick from cigarette smoke and alcohol so I decided to have a Thai massage while the men finished the meal already ordered.
+However, I got a little sick from cigarette smoke and alcohol, so I decided to have a Thai massage while the men finished the meal I had already ordered.

-The other day, we went to Ayala Center to relax and shop a little and proceeded to retire early because the next day was my scheduled seminar.
+The other day, we went to Ayala Center to relax and shop a little.
+We then proceeded to retire early because my seminar was the next day.

 All in all, these unexpected three days in Cebu turned out fine.
-The city is more continental than Davao and has more to offer on the food and bar scene, so for me, it was an educational trip in preparation for my giant step to Europe.
+The city is more continental than Davao and has more to offer in terms of food and bar scene, so for me, it was an educational trip in preparation for my giant step to Europe.

 Share this post